robotfinance/BIX/README.md

 BIX is a decentralized global Bitcoin price index<br>
 it's open, fast and free

-<p><b>Our Goal:</b> building a distributed price feed with
+<p><b>Our Goal:</b> building a distributed price feed with<br>
-- 100% up-time (no single point of failure)
+- 100% up-time (no single point of failure)<br>
-- no single point of trust
+- no single point of trust </p>

-XBX is an open source alternative to TradeBlock's XBX index (see https://tradeblock.com/markets/index/).
+<p>XBX is an open source alternative to TradeBlock's XBX index (see https://tradeblock.com/markets/index/).
 A proprietary index like XBX could have negative effects on Bitcoin market quality, because<br>
 1. it can easily be manipulated by a central entity<br>
 2. it can't be rebuilt at your own machine, so it does not only cost more money to consume Tradeblock's feed, it also adds latency to use data via TradeBlock's proxy server in NYC</p>